Sanctions during the Venezuelan crisis: Impact

 The Washington Office on Latin America (WOLA) said 78 Venezuelans associated with Maduro had been sanctioned by different countries as of March 2018.
 By September 2019, the Center for Strategic and International Studies said 119 Venezuelans had been sanctioned by several countries.
+As of 3 March 2025, the Atlantic Council's sanctions tracker listed 209 individuals with links to Venezuela sanctioned by the U.S., 123 by Canada, and 69 by the E.U.

 Maduro and his administration have stated that the U.S. is responsible for the collapse of the Venezuelan economy.
 Maduro's Foreign Minister Arreaza said in 2019 that economic sanctions had cost the Venezuelan economy US$30 billion; a 2020 WOLA report agreed with that figure.
 Reporting on Arreaza's statement, the Associated Press said that Maduro was blocking aid on the premise that "Venezuelans are not beggars".
 After the 2020 U.S. sanctions on Luis Parra, Arreaza stated that the U.S. sanctions were undermining democratic institutions.

 Guaidó stated in May 2019 that the sanctions had weakened a network of Cuban spies that he said operated in Venezuela.
 After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed negotiation with Maduro with a schedule for free and fair elections and international support and observers, in exchange for lifting international sanctions.

 Economists and news reports state that the crisis began, and shortages and high inflation existed in Venezuela, before the sanctions and that sanctions prior to 2019 targeted Maduro and Chavismo "elites" while having little impact on average Venezuelans.
 The Washington Post stated in April 2019 that "the deprivation long predates recently imposed US sanctions".
 The Wall Street Journal said in January 2019 that economists place the blame for Venezuela's economy shrinking by half on policies of the Maduro administration, "including widespread nationalizations, out-of-control spending that sparked inflation, price controls that led to shortages, and widespread graft and mismanagement".

 WOLA said that Venezuela "was already suffering from a years-long crisis" before the 2017 sanctions.

 As the humanitarian crisis deepened and expanded, the Trump administration imposed more serious economic sanctions in 2017, and more in 2019.
 Some economists, scholars and non-governmental organizations state that the sanctions worsened the economic crisis, and limited income sources and public spending, considering that most of Venezuela's food and medicine is imported.
 In 2021, the US Government Accountability Office concluded that sanctions "likely contributed to Venezuela's economic decline".
 The report said that as a result of sanctions, Venezuela is selling less oil, at a higher cost and a lower price.
 In 2023, Al Jazeera wrote that the sanctions had affected citizens.
 In 2024, the Financial Times described the sanctions as "crippling".